arpan-pramanik/trana-food-waste-app/README.md

 ## AI-Powered Food Reuse Suggestions

-The application includes a feature that uses Google's Gemini 1.5 Flash AI model to provide creative suggestions for reusing leftover ingredients.
+The application includes a feature that uses Google's Gemini AI model to provide creative suggestions for reusing leftover ingredients.
 This feature helps users:

 1. Reduce food waste by finding new ways to use ingredients
 2. Save money by making the most of what's already in the kitchen